raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 including other DSO messages such as the DSO Keepalive, which may result in a successful NOERROR response, yielding the establishment of a DSO Session.

-If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI (\[TBA2\] tentatively 11), then the client MUST assume that the server does not implement DSO at all.
-In this case the client is permitted to continue sending DNS messages on that connection, but the client MUST NOT issue further DSO messages on that connection.

 Two other possibilities exist: the server might drop the connection, or the server might send no response to the DSO message.